lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.27 Clear Moreau's Castle ~ No.28 Before arriving in Terazzi    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-Speaking with Arthur Shiden while Johnny has [Shiden's Youngest] title to trigger this event.
-You will find Aruthure Shiden in the Shiden Family Mansion.
+Speak with Arthur Shiden while Johnny has the [Shiden's Youngest] title to trigger this event.
+You will find Arthur Shiden in the Shiden Family Mansion.
 He is despondent as he is no longer a lord.
-He hopes that Johnny with become the next great king.
+He hopes that Johnny will become the next great king.
 However, Johnny refuses to listen.